How to Protect Yourself from Online Blackmailers?

 Blocked Login Attempt

-Cybercriminals identify security vulnerabilities or use trial-and-error methods to bypass security measures within the system.
+Cybercriminals identify security vulnerabilities or use trial-and-error methods to bypass security measures within a system.
 They then sift through the data to gather as much sensitive information as possible, which they later threaten to reveal unless their demands are met.

 How to Get Rid of Blackmailers